Skip to main content

 1 mentions Positive Neutral Negative

-The monetization aspect primarily revolves around the use of ads, which are influenced by the sanity meter but do not significantly impact gameplay or the player's experience.
-Overall, the monetization strategy appears to be integrated in a way that maintains player engagement without detracting from the core mechanics.
+The monetization aspect primarily revolves around the use of ads, which are linked to the sanity meter and stamina but do not significantly impact gameplay or the player's experience.
+Overall, the integration of ads appears to be minimal and does not detract from the enjoyment of the game.

 Buy Kona